-Citizens of Hartland were understandably concerned over the loss of one of their largest businesses with the abrupt closing of the American Woolen Company Mill in 1932.
+Citizens of Hartland were understandably concerned over the loss of one of their largest businesses with the closing of the American Woolen Company Mill.
 Most folks understood this wasn’t just about the people who had lost their jobs at the woolen mill but also the trickle down affects which could cripple the entire town without another major industry to support it.

 *

-Formed in 1929, the Hartland Chamber of Commerce were the first to lead the search for new industry with a promotional brochure in 1932.
+Formed in 1929, the Hartland Chamber of Commerce would later mention the search for new industry with an inclusion of current “well located vacant factory buildings” in this undated promotional brochure.

 *